joaomilho/Enterprise/README.md

 split('hello');;; // ['h', 'e', 'l', 'l', 'o']
 ```

-With these 2 basic functions you can do anthing.
+With these 2 basic functions you can do anything.
 Substring?
 No problem:

 ```java
 import disruptive library com.disruptive.string.manager.dlStringManager;;;